Graduate Educational Development Fellows

 Ask me about:

-• leading active and accessible discussion sections, especially in humanities and writing-centered courses
+• Leading active and accessible discussion sections, especially in humanities and writing-centered courses

-• providing actionable feedback on writing assignments
+• Providing actionable feedback on writing assignments

-• constructing engaging and creative writing prompts in order to meet your learning objectives
+• Constructing engaging and creative writing prompts in order to meet your learning objectives

-• using metacognitive and/or reflective exercises writing to enrich student learning experiences
+• Using metacognitive and/or reflective exercises writing to enrich student learning experiences

-• using technology – from polling tools to BruinLearn – effectively in your classrooms (I’m also part of UCLA’s LMS Transformation Team!)
+• Using technology – from polling tools to BruinLearn – effectively in your classrooms (I’m also part of UCLA’s LMS Transformation Team!)

 Elaine Jessica Tamargo